 These are digital files you can purchase, download, and print at home.
 They can be for calendars, planner pages, stickers, inspirational quotes, invitations, thank-you cards, and more.

-If you’re a creative person, creating and selling Etsy printables can be a fun passive side hustle idea.
+Creating and selling Etsy printables can be a fun passive side hustle idea if you're a creative person.
 What makes it passive is that you can create one digital file and sell it almost indefinitely.

 I recommend checking out the E-Printables Side Hustle Course if you’re interested in learning more.
 It teaches you how to pick a niche, create printables, market them, and more.

-There’s a lot of work that goes into writing a book… er, you have to write a book.
+There’s a lot of work that goes into writing a book — for starters, you have to actually write a book.
 But one of the hardest parts is getting your book published and out in the world.
 You have to find a publisher who wants to take you on, work with their editors, etc.

 That’s why a lot of new authors have turned to Amazon Kindle Direct Publishing.
 You still have to write the book, but Amazon KDP breaks down barriers to traditional publishing.